oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 5. The waterfall view shows the spans invoked in the transaction.
 If the trace is spread across multiple services, spans in each service appear in a different color.
 Review the following.

-	 - The view visualizes the workflow of the trace, and relation between the spans.
+	 - The view visualizes the workflow of the trace and the relation between the spans.
 	 - Each bar represents a span, and the time length goes from left to right.
 	 - The longer the bar, the more time was consumed to complete the operation.
-	 - The bar at the top is a root span, and child-spans are nested below.
+	 - The bar at the top is a root span, and child spans are nested below.
 	 - Spans may wait for the next span to complete, or may not if it is an async call.